 If you're not so enthusiastic about robots, think about the first time you sent a work email or used a Google Hangout in a remote meeting.
 Just like other technology that came before, bots will likely be just another tool that makes your day go smoothly.

-Photo of photo of girl on computer by Caiaimage/Sam Edwards/ Getty Images.
+Photo of photo of person on computer by Caiaimage/Sam Edwards/Getty Images.

 Sponsored by New York Life Technology